maxvonhippel/AttackerSynthesis/docs/Korg.md

 Korg will try to generate a new process `A` called an attacker that has the interface `IO` and violates `phi` when composed with `P`.

 Intuitively, Korg assumes the adversary can "hack" a process `Q` in an environment `P`, and attempts to prove that in so doing, an adversary might induce `P` to violate `phi`.
+The `IO` is used to stop the adversary from performing actions that `Q` could never perform in the first place.

 # How can I install Korg?